 Cognitive Behavioral Therapy (CBT) is very well researched to be one of the most useful types of counseling for anxiety, as well as depression, adjustment to change, and quite a few other issues.
 CBT focuses on thoughts, feelings, and actions.
 That doesn’t mean you’ll get the “How do you feel about that?” question over and over again, though.

 In Person Centered Therapy I make sure that you feel like we’re going in the right direction.
 We work on what’s important to you, and I won’t tell you what your goals need to be.
 You’re the expert on you.
 You can be yourself without being judged.
 Person Centered Therapy can be useful for improving self-confidence, figuring out who you are, and building relationships.

 Ultimately, with the combination of these two types of therapy, we work on your goals, build on your strengths, and do what works for you.

 To be perfectly honest, I’ve been there myself.
 I haven’t shared your experiences or your life, but I have dealt with anxiety.
 I understand those feelings past what a textbook or an educational seminar can teach.

 Long story short – I’m good at what I do…and I enjoy it.
 I don’t promise miracles, but I promise that I’ll give it everything I have for you.
 If you’ve read this far, I’m guessing you’re ready to do the same for yourself.

 Outside of counseling…

 My education includes a B.S. in Psychology from MTSU, as well as an M.Ed. in Mental Health Counseling from MTSU, in a CACREP accredited program.
 My experience includes working for a community mental health agency as a school-based therapist in both Davidson and Maury Counties for nearly 4 school years, followed by operating my private practice since January of 2015.
-I have been licensed by the State of Tennessee as a Licensed Professional Counselor w/ Mental Health Service Provider designation since September of 2014.
+I have been licensed by the State of Tennessee as a Licensed Professional Counselor w/ Mental Health Service Provider designation since 2014.